cnabio/cnab-spec/100-CNAB.md

 Additionally, this document defines two auxiliary components of the CNAB system: claims and repositories.

 A _claim_ is a record of an installation of a bundle.
 When a bundle is installed into a host environment, it MAY be useful to track that bundle's history.
-The claims system is an optional part of the specification which describes a standard format for storing bundle history.
+The claims system is an OPTIONAL part of the specification which describes a standard format for storing bundle history.

 Bundles are stored in _bundle repositories_.
 A bundle repository is a network-accessible service for uploading and distributing CNAB objects.